-- Use a visual deterrent such as steering wheel lock
+- Use a visual deterrent such as a steering wheel lock.

 - Never leave your vehicle unattended while the engine is running (especially on cold winter mornings- thieves look for this)

-- Be careful with your keys; don’t hide an extra set in the vehicle, thieves know where to look
+- Be careful with your keys; don’t hide an extra set in the vehicle.

 Anti Theft Devices

 - Ask the seller to provide you with photo identification and check that the name on the registration form is the same as the person standing in front of you.
-Make sure you have a valid home address, home number, and work number.
+Make sure you have a valid home address, home number, and work number for the seller.

 - Ask to see the service records for the vehicle.
 Stolen vehicles don’t usually come with maintenance records.